 Acquisition related charges include legal and professional fees directly related to acquisitions.
-For the third quarter and first nine months of fiscal 2017, Acquisition related charges were entirely attributable to legal fees and outside services in connection with our proposed acquisition by Canyon Bridge Acquisition Company, Inc. For the third quarter of fiscal 2016, there were no Acquisition related charges, while for the first nine months of fiscal 2016 there were only residual expenses related to consolidation of legal entities due to our acquisition of Silicon Image in March 2015.
+For both the first quarter of fiscal 2018 and 2017, Acquisition related charges were entirely attributable to legal fees and outside services in connection with our proposed acquisition by Canyon Bridge Acquisition Company, Inc. Although the acquisition was terminated, certain residual legal charges directly related to this transaction are still being processed.